 Insurers and employers must provide the Internal Revenue Service (IRS) and each covered individual with information about whether they had minimum essential coverage during each month of the year.
 Individuals will need this information when they file their income tax returns.

-This reporting requirement has not been affected by the zeroing out the penalty starting in 2019.
+This reporting requirement has not been affected by the zeroing out the penalty.